Configuring ASP.NET Process Identity

 To specify the identity for your ASP.NET application on a server running Windows Server 2003, use IIS Manager to configure the identity of the application pool for your ASP.NET application.
 The application-pool identity must also be added to the IIS_WPG group on the server computer.

-To run the ASP.NET worker process with its own account under Windows 2000 or Windows XP Professional, you can apply the following two attributes to the <processModel> configuration element of the Web server computer's Machine.config file, which is located at \\Windows\Microsoft.NET\Framework\<Framework Version>\Config\machine.config:
+To run the ASP.NET worker process with its own account under Windows 2000 or Windows XP Professional, you can make settings in the Web server computer's Machine.config file.
+The file is located in the following folder:

 userName The name of the Windows account under which the process will run.